HorizenOfficial/evm-documentation/docs/06-tutorials/02-todolist.md

 10. After the compilation process successfully completes, click the **Deploy** icon.
 11. The **DEPLOY & RUN TRANSACTIONS** pane appear.
 In the **ENVIRONMENT** field, toggle to **Injected Provider - MetaMask**.
 The wallet must display the **Gobi Testnet network (1663)**.

     **Note:** Make sure that your MetaMask wallet has currency to pay for gas.
-Otherwise, copy your wallet address and go to the [EON Faucet](https://faucet.horizen.io) to make a request for tZEN.
+Otherwise, copy your wallet address and go to the [EON Faucet](https://faucet.horizen.io) to make a request for TZEN.

 ![remix_todolist](/img/docs/tutorial/remix-deployaddress.png)